In this video,

-Create your own action, then test it out!
+Create your own action, then test it out.

 Follow these same steps for each costume you make.

-Switch the costume, and create a clone.
+Switch the costume and create a clone.

-Duplicate the “if” statement, and change the value in the “equals” block to match the costume.
+in the Equals block to match the costume.

-which will make it easy to copy your logo to other projects.
+which will make it easy to copy your Logo to other projects.

 There is one last thing to add to the project.

-This example shows what happens when the “Studio Logo” is added to another project.
+This example shows what happens when the Studio Logo

 the layering of the sprites may not be correct.

 The sprites in the other project may appear

 This makes the clones go in front of all sprites

-In your studio logo project, add the same block.
+In your Studio Logo project, add the same block.

-You can now use the backpack to move the Studio Logo sprite to any of your other Scratch projects.
+You can now use the Backpack to move the Studio Logo sprites

-Click the backpack, and drag the studio logo sprite into it.
+Click the Backpack and drag the Studio Logo sprite into it.

-Now, it's your turn.
+Now it's your turn!

 Create more costumes to clone.

 and change the value to the correct costume number.

-Add a “go to front” block.
+Add a Go To Front block.

-Add the “Studio Logo” sprite to any other project.
+Add the Studio Logo sprite to any other project.